aravind-sadharani/chandraveena/src/pages/intro.md

 3. **Jhala** is the faster rhythmic section of the alap.
 In this section, there is extensive use of the rhythm strings, creating a feeling of dancing movements.

+The last two sections are commonly known as the Madhyamakalam or Tanam in Southern India.

 <you-tube videoid="xZ9NpXxeF98"></you-tube>
 <br>

 ### Composition

-The composition is either a lyrical poetry (in case of vocal music) or a musical phrase (instrumental composition called Gat) created to a certain fixed rhythmic cycle.
-Some of the most common rhythmic cycles are Chautal (12 beats), Dhamaar (14 beats) and Tivra (7 beats).
-Here, we create different improvised rhythmic musical phrases within the framework of the Raga, and repeatedly rejoin the main basic phrase, either over a single cycle or after multiple cycles.
+The composition is either a lyrical poetry (commonly called "bandish" or "kriti" or "pallavi" in case of vocal music) or a musical phrase (instrumental composition called Gat) created to a certain fixed rhythmic cycle.
+Some of examples of rhythmic cycles are Aadi Tal (8/16 beats), Chautal (12 beats), Jhap / Jhampa (10 bests), Tivra (7 beats) etc. Here, we create different improvised rhythmic musical phrases within the framework of the Raga, and repeatedly rejoin the main basic phrase, either over a single cycle or after multiple cycles.

 This composition has been set to a cycle of 12 beats, also called Chautal

+This section is commonly known as the Pallavi in Southern India.

 <you-tube videoid="OhIrbLBX0OI"></you-tube>
 <br>